wwsun/worklight-tutorial/README.md

 Worklight Tutorials
 ==================
 ###Introduction
-IBM Worklight is a easy and useful tool for developing mobile hybrid applications.
+IBM Worklight is an easy and useful tool for developing mobile hybrid applications.
 There are four different approaches are provided: web development, hybrid development, hybrid mixed development, and native development.

 ###Environment